 Trust us, you never want to go through all the difficulties that improperly sharing private information can lead to.

-You want to share something, but there are things you’d rather not (or can’t let) people see.
-So what do you do?
+What happens when you need or want to share an image, but there are elements of it that you’d rather not (or can’t let) people see?

-You could remove info within your original document by restricting permissions or versions – but beware.
-There can be ways to get around this type of security, exposing what you want to hide.
-There’s a better way (and it’s simpler, too!).
+You could remove info within your original document by restricting permissions or versions, but beware!
+There are ways to get around this type of security.

-Instead of sharing the original file, take a screenshot.
+If the image you want to share is in an existing image or document, take a screenshot instead of sharing the original file.
 This flattens the info to a static image file, completely stripping out all underlying data and removing any chance that something could be uncovered later.
-You can even grab your screen when it scrolls up, down, or sideways, to capture everything at once.

 Blur is preferred